MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 ## Apply proven User Experience principals to page layouts

-Of which, there are many, and it's better to think of this as a spectrum rather than a strict technical guideline.
+Of which there are many, and it's better to think of this as a spectrum rather than a strict technical guideline.
 For instance: _simple_ is good, but _too simple_ reduces functionality and comprehension.
 Only displaying the _Title_ column is simple, but not showing the Modified date column might deny your user enough context to act.

 Think about: